jdittrich/userNeedResearchBook/text/allURBook.md

 <div class="example">

 I had a group titled »repetitive and manually«.
-This could be easily renamed into a meaningful principle: »repetitive and ›do-it-manually‹ tasks are tedious«.
-By just adding the users view (»are tedious«) the title became a useful principle for design.
+This could be easily stated as an insight: »repetitive and ›do-it-manually‹ tasks are tedious«.
+By just adding the users view (»are tedious«) the title became an insight which is a useful principle for design.

 </div>